dartmouth-cs98-23f/verbatim_frontend/README.md

 ## Acknowledgments

-- Eric Richardson (For not only creating the initial starter code for this frontend project but also taking the lead in its overall setup.)
+- Thank you to the CS department and especially Tim Tregubov + Natalie Svoboda for guiding us throughout this project.